survivejs/webpack-book/manuscript/loading/02_images.md

 ## Referencing to Images

-Webpack can pick up images from stylesheets through `@import` and `url()` assuming *css-loader* has been configured.
+Webpack can pick up images from style sheets through `@import` and `url()` assuming *css-loader* has been configured.
 You can also refer to your images within code.
 In this case, you have to import the files explicitly:

 ```javascript
 const src = require('./avatar.png');